strakova/gec_tool_comparison/README.md

 This repository contains a rigorous evaluation of the available Czech grammar error correction (GEC) tools on a part of the test data of the GECCC corpus.

-**TODO: Tokenization:** Currently, the reported system results are **NOT** tokenized, but are compared to tokenized gold M2 files anyway, resulting in artificially lower results.

 1. Clone this repository:

 ```sh